About this tool and your privacy

 Is my information private?

 Yes, it is.
-The PTSD Treatment Decision Aid is made so that the information you enter into the tool is avalaible as you move through the decision aid.
-Once you have closed the decision aid, this information is deleted.
+The PTSD Treatment Decision Aid is made so that the information you enter into the tool is available as you move through the decision aid.
+Once you close the decision aid, this information is deleted.
 That's why we give you the option to print or save your personal summary.
-None of the information you enter will be stored or shared.
+None of the information you enter will be stored on this site or shared.

 Some anonymous information is collected automatically, however.
 For example, the date and time of your visit, the operating system you used to access the site, and the Internet domain from which you connected to the PTSD Treatment Decision Aid are all collected automatically.
 This information is used only to help us make the site better for visitors.
 It is not used to identify you personally.
 Please see the VA privacy policy for a list of information that is collected automatically.